Aurangabad Maharashtra, India Travel Guide

 Grishneshwar Jyotirlinga Temple (near Ellora), Jama Masjid, Shah Ganj Masjid.

-Aurangabad's natural surroundings offer respite plus possibilities for admiring the local environment.
+Aurangabad'its natural setting offer respite plus possibilities for admiring the local environment.

 A small lake attracting migratory birds during winter months, offering bird spotting opportunities.

-These caves present panoramic views of the city and surrounding plains from their elevated position.
+These caves present panoramic views of the city and surrounding plains from its elevated position.

 The summit of the fort has excellent, sweeping views of the landscape and surrounding countryside.